BrandonKi/ARCANE/README.md

-The ARCVM is being moved into a seperate repository
+The old version of ARCANE has been moved to the deprecated branch

-The current front end is being moved into a branch called "ARCANE legacy" and the whole front end of the compiler will be rewritten(for the 2nd time)
+It had a complete front-end written and was functional

-This is mainly because of bad coding habits and structure early on
+However I've decided to rewrite everything mainly because of bad coding habits and structure early on.
+This made it extremely hard to add new features and extend existing ones.

 # ARCANE
 ARCANE Runs, Compiles, And Never Explodes